The BGSU College of Musical Arts offers a Master of Music, Music Certificate, and Doctor of Musical Arts degrees with specialization in composition.

 Go to the Graduate Degree Programs page and click on the program name to investigate as to whether they offer graduate assistantships.
 For each program, contact that program’s graduate coordinator to discuss the availability of graduate assistantships and their application process.

 Every prospective graduate assistant (AA, RA,TA or TI) must first have a background check completed prior to finalizing a graduate assistant contract.
 Click here for Background Check information.

 The Coverdell Peace Corps Programs at BGSU provide returned Peace Corps Volunteers with the opportunity to enhance the skills and knowledge acquired during service while continuing to help underprivileged communities right here in the United States.
-We welcome returned Peace Corps Volunteers to our campus to bring their service home through 16 graduate degree programs and 3 graduate certificates designed to build upon their service and to meaningfully apply those skills.
+We welcome returned Peace Corps Volunteers to our campus to bring their service home through any graduate degree program designed to build upon their service and to meaningfully apply those skills.

 In early 1998, after 13 years as Vice Provost for Research and Dean of the Graduate College, Dr. Louis Katzner decided to return to what attracted him to higher education in the first place – the study and teaching of philosophy.
 One of his top priorities during his tenure as the Graduate Dean was to increase the support available to graduate students for conducting research and for professional development.
 We are most grateful to Dr. Louis Katzner, Trustee Professor of Philosophy, for creating this opportunity to invest in the education of our graduate students.

 The Katzner Award can be used to supplement the cost of graduate student research and professional development activities for graduate students at Bowling Green State University.
 Each semester, three awards will be granted ($1000, $750, and $500).